kvmanohar22/img2imgGAN/README.md

 <a name='test'></a>
 - Testing the network

+  - Download the checkpoint file from [here](https://drive.google.com/drive/folders/1rXgCU-HS7AnlTiNzKRl-eUL2qsWhrGs8?usp=sharing) and place the checkpoint files in the `ckpt` directory

   To test the model from the given trained models,
   ```bash
   $ ./test.sh <dataset_name> <test_image_path> <checkpoint_path>